 |3||Prosper Wealth Solutions Find an Advisor||$22,500,000||No minimum requirement|| || |

 Minimum AssetsNo minimum requirement

-To find the top financial advisors in Lehi, Utah, we first identified all firms registered with the SEC in the state.
-Next, we filtered out firms that don't offer financial planning services; those that don't serve primarily individual clients; and those that have disclosures on their record.
+To find the top financial advisors in Lehi, we first identified all firms registered with the SEC in the city.
+Next, we filtered out firms that don't offer financial planning services, those that don't serve primarily individual clients and those that have disclosures on their record.
 The qualifying firms were then ranked according to the following criteria:

 Drive Wealth Advisers